Osomudeya/Osomudeya/README.md

 ### Hi, I am Zudonu, a DevOps Engineer 👋

-#### - 🔭 I’m currently working on DevOp projects, using tools like Ansible, Jenkins, IAC with Terraform, and AWS.
+#### - 🔭 I’m currently working on DevOp projects, using tools like AWS, Jenkins, IAC with Terraform, and Ansible.
 #### - 🌱 I’m currently learning to use containerization technologies like Docker and Kubernetes.
 #### - 👯 I’m looking to collaborate on exciting software projects using DevOps principles.
 #### - 💬 Ask me about DevOps and Cloud.